Home » News/Views » Courts undermine oil

 ‘The decision casts doubt on new mining and drilling projects.’

-Although the two of the five judges disagreed, the decision casts doubt on new mining and drilling projects.
+Although two of the five judges disagreed, the decision casts doubt on new mining and drilling projects.
 It will give fresh hope to those who seek to limit North Sea production, or even close it down.

-And the new communities secretary, Angela Rayner has wasted no time pre-empting other legal decisions.
+And the new communities secretary, Angela Rayner, has wasted no time pre-empting other legal decisions.
 Her department has conceded that the Surrey decision also applied to another disputed development at Biscathorpe in Lincolnshire, which renders a pending judgement irrelevant.

 Challenges